1 - 11. General Smarkets betting rules

 8.3.2 Bets placed on markets where “Instant Match" rules apply will be submitted and placed into a market without being subject to an in-play betting delay.

-8.3.3 Once matched, an executed bet will be subject to a confirmation period of eight-seconds.
+8.3.3 Once matched, an executed bet will be subject to a confirmation period of between 8 and 14 seconds, as stated on the market.
 Bets which are subject to confirmation will be in a ‘Pending’ state on the bet slip.
 Once the bet is out of its pending period and is confirmed, this will be recorded on your account statement.

-8.3.4 - At the point in time a bet is matched, the price of the execution is fixed.
-In most cases such a bet will be subsequently confirmed after eight-seconds, but if we receive information about a significant event in the match during this period (see sport specific rules for details) we will void this execution to give customers protection against those with faster feeds and advantageous information.
+8.3.4 At the point in time a bet is matched, the price of the execution is fixed.
+In most cases such a bet will be subsequently confirmed after the pending period has elapsed, but if we receive information about a significant event in the match during this period (see sport specific rules for details) we will void this execution to give customers protection against those with faster feeds and advantageous information.